hmoyen/SLAM-learning/README.md

 ## Octave Tutorials on SLAM

 This submodule includes tutorials and examples written in Octave for understanding and implementing SLAM algorithms.
-Whether you're a beginner or an experienced practitioner, these tutorials will help you grasp the fundamentals and dive deeper into SLAM concepts.
+I used the lectures of
+Cyrill Stachniss and these scripts to better understand SLAM.

 ## Calibration Results for OpenVINS Algorithm